Tangy Homemade BBQ Sauce

 • TOTAL

-If you can add ingredients to a saucepan, you can make this easy homemade bbq sauce.
-This homemade barbecue sauce is better than anything you can buy at the store!
+If you can add ingredients to a saucepan, you can make this easy homemade BBQ sauce.
+This homemade sauce is better than anything you can buy at the store!
 It’s made with pantry staples like ketchup, brown sugar, and cider vinegar and is ready in under 20 minutes.
+Store it in an airtight container in the fridge for up to 1 month!

 You Will Need